- Gorgeous ash wood design hand-made in a small factory in Rhode Island

-In this review, we're going to discuss how the WaterRower’s combination of wooden materials and water-based resistance can give you an awesome exercise experience.
-We’re also going to talk about ergonomics—those seemingly tiny, unimportant design factors that affect the way you use the WaterRower in large ways.
+In this review, I’m going to discuss with you how the WaterRower’s combination of wood and water-based resistance can give you an awesome exercise experience.
+We’re also going to talk about ergonomics—those seemingly tiny, seemingly unimportant design factors that affect the way you use the WaterRower in large ways.
 If you’re nitpicky, you really don’t want to miss this part.

 There’s also a lot to say about the S4 Monitor and how it compares to the PM5 on the Concept2.
 We’re also dedicating a considerable amount of space to the WaterRower’s assembly and maintenance.
 Being made out of wood certainly makes keeping it in tiptop shape a little bit different than most gym equipment.
 And lastly, we’ll look at your buying options and the best places to buy your WaterRower Natural.

 If you’re impatient and just want to look at certain parts of this review, you can do so by clicking the appropriate link in the Table of Contents below.

 - Is Wood Better than Metal?